 Good Samaritan Laws and Personal Injury Victims

 Good samaritan laws are in place to protect those who genuinely try to help those in need.
-However, a good samaritan, regardless of how well-intentioned they may be, can cause just as much, if not more damage than a person who directly causes an injury.
+However, a good samaritan, regardless of how well-intentioned they may be, can cause just as much, if not more, damage than a person who directly causes an injury.

 Neither party should have to bear the financial burden of the injuries that resulted from emergency assistance.
 If you or a loved one were hurt due to the negligence of another person, you can speak with an experienced Chicago personal injury lawyer at Curcio & Casciato.

-We understand that all situations are not black and white.
+We understand that not all situations are black and white.
 Life doesn’t always hand us “cut and dry” situations.
 Sometimes a “good samaritan” isn’t as nice as they seem on the outside.
 If a person “helped” while on a controlled substance or while drinking, their mental capacity may have been compromised.
 If they hadn’t “come to your rescue,” then another, more qualified person may have stepped up to help.

 The situations that merit civil liability may be few, but they certainly still exist.
 Our personal injury attorneys will listen without judgment and provide legal advice while your information remains completely confidential.
 Call us today at 312-321-1111 today.